London Photo Tours for Visitors

 Leicester Square Statues

-The statue of Chaplin is due to be returned sometime but who trusts them to do it ?
 The following texts are how it was, and hopefully they will be returned soon.

 Charlie Chaplin - John Doubleday (1981)